Andorra Wedding Traditions

 - Symbolic unity through linked hands

-From 2020-2024, 55% of receptions include contrapàs, preserving cultural identity amid Andorra’s 55% immigrant population.
-Rural weddings maintain slower traditional paces while urban celebrations often feature DJ hybrid versions (70% of events), mixing folk melodies with contemporary music.
+Many receptions include contrapas, preserving cultural identity amid Andorra’s diverse immigrant population.
+Rural weddings maintain slower traditional paces while urban celebrations often feature DJ hybrid versions, mixing folk melodies with contemporary music.

 Sardana (Catalan National Dance)